Patchouli Essential Oil

 Latin name Pogostemon cablin – Family species Labiacae (Labiata)

 Patchouli, also found spelled patchouly or pachouli, is also sometimes referred to as Pogostemon Patchouli and puchaput.

 “Patchouli essential oil is used in aromatherapy to treat skin complaints.
 It is thought to have a regenerative effect on skin tone and to help clear conditions such as eczema and acne.
 The oil may also be used for varicose veins and hemorrhoids.” -Andrew Chevallier (The Encyclopedia of Medicinal Plants)

-Patchouli is a very versatile oil, blending well with many other essential oils (see list below), but a little goes a long way.
+Patchouli is a very versatile oil, blending well with many other essential oils (see list below), and is said to be an aphrodisiac, but a little goes a long way.
 The scent can quickly overwhelm other oils and last longer, so the adage of less is more applies here.

 Oil Selection Guide

 Color – Amber or reddish brown